Child Protection and Safeguarding Policy

 3.1 The Role of the Governing Body

-3.1.1 The school has a Governing Body lead to take leadership responsibility for safeguarding.
-This role is carried out by Shaukat Hussain.
-Part 2 of Keeping Children Safe in Education (September 2021) sets out the responsibilities of governing bodies.
+3.1.1 Governing Board have a strategic leadership responsibility for our safeguarding arrangements.
+We have a senior board level lead role carried out by Shaukat Hussain.
+Part 2 of Keeping Children Safe in Education (September 2023) sets out the responsibilities of governing bodies.
 As part of these overarching responsibilities the Governing Body will;

 3.2.
 The Role of the Headteacher